ccb012100/dev-notes/Python.md

 #### Problem

-When trying to install a Python package on [[Windows]], an error similar to the following occurs:
+When trying to install a Python package on Windows, an error similar to the following occurs:

 ```txt
   WARNING: Failed to write executable - trying to use .deleteme logic